Synchro/laravel-violations/README.md

 On receiving a report, the package fires an event called `\Synchro\Violation\Events\Violation`, which you can listen for in your application to take further action, such as logging or alerting.

 ### Forwarding reports
-You can also optionally forward the report to an external service such as [report-uri.com](https://report-uri.com) and this is done by dispatching a job called `\Synchro\Violation\Jobs\ForwardReport` that will send the report to the configured endpoint.
+You can also optionally forward the report to an external service such as [report-uri.com](https://report-uri.com) by dispatching a job called `\Synchro\Violation\Jobs\ForwardReport` that will send the report to the configured endpoint.

 Even if you do not configure saving reports to the database, the package will still parse the reports and fire the event, so you can still take action on them without storing them locally.